Tuan Nizam Muthaliff: Assassination

-Major Muthaliff was shot dead in his car by LTTE gunmen at Polhengoda junction in Narahenpita, Colombo at 7:45 AM on 31 May 2005.
-He was traveling from his home in Manning Town, Narahenpita to the Kotelawala Defence Academy, where he was following a course in computer science.
-Traveling in an unmarked civilian car with a civilian chauffeur provided by the army, when gunmen had fired at Muthaliff who was shot multiple times while he was seated in the rear seat of the car; when it stopped at the traffic lights at the Polhengoda junction in front of the military police headquarters.
+Muthaliff was shot dead in his car by LTTE gunmen at Polhengoda junction in Narahenpita, Colombo at 7:45 AM on 31 May 2005.
+He was traveling from his home in Manning Town, Narahenpita to the Kotelawala Defence Academy, where he was taling a course in computer science.
+Traveling in an unmarked civilian car with a civilian chauffeur provided by the army, gunmen trailed him on a motorcycle, when it stopped at the traffic lights at the Polhengoda junction in front of the military police headquarters they shot Muthaliff 18 times while he sat in the rear seat of the car.
 The Sri Lanka Army accused the LTTE of the assassination.

-In recognition of his service to the army, he was posthumously promoted to the rank of lieutenant colonel with effect from 1 May 2005 and to the rank of colonel with effect from 31 May 2005.
+In recognition of his service to the army, Muthaliff was posthumously promoted to the rank of lieutenant colonel with effect from 1 May 2005 and to the rank of colonel with effect from 31 May 2005.
 He was buried at the burial grounds of the Dehiwala Muhaideen Grand Jumma Mosque for Janaza on 1 June 2005 with full military honors.

 Investigation

 Police Criminal Investigation Department investigations into the attacks on Generals Sarath Fonseka and Parami Kulatunga, discovered LTTE links with organized crime groups in Colombo and military personnel who had collaborated with the LTTE for money.
-Major Manamendra Dassanayake was convicted of aiding and abetting the LTTE in the assassinations of Lieutenant General Parami Kulathunga, Colonel Tuan Rizli Meedin and Colone Tuan Nizam Muthaliff.
+Major Manamendra Dassaendra Dassnayake was convicted of aiding and abetting the LTTE in the assassinations of Lieutenant General Parami Kulathunga, Colonel Tuan Rizli Meedin and Colone Tuan Nizam Muthaliff.

 Awards and decorations

-His gallantry in the battlefield and also through his work in intelligence earned him several awards, including the Rana Wickrama Padakkama.
-He also received the Sri Lanka Armed Services Long Service Medal, North and East Operations Medal, Purna Bhumi Padakkama, Operation Wadamarachchi Medal, Riviresa Campaign Services Medal, and 50th Independence Anniversary Commemoration Medal for his service during the course of his military career.
+Muthaliff gallantry in the battlefield and his work in intelligence earned him several awards, including the Rana Wickrama Padakkama.
+He also received the Sri Lanka Armed Services Long Service Medal, North and East Operations Medal, Purna Bhumi Padakkama, Operation Wadamarachchi Medal, Riviresa Campaign Services Medal, and the 50th Independence Anniversary Commemoration Medal for his military service.

 Family

-Muthaliff was married Kumudini Amarasinghe Muthaliff, who retired from the Sri Lanka Army in 2009 as a Lieutenant Colonel having served as the commanding officer, Sri Lanka Army Women's Corps.
+Muthaliff married Kumudini Amarasinghe Muthaliff, who retired from the Sri Lanka Army in 2009 as a Lieutenant Colonel having served as the commanding officer, Sri Lanka Army Women's Corps.
 They had a daughter, Sarah and son, Maalik.